eddeuser2017/commercialize_api/README.md

 * Now it is time to integrate the real science into the API
 * click on "Integration Request" which is currently set at Type = "Mock"
 * We now want to actually implement the function.
-* TODO: could put in specific step by step instructions to help learning; here is an AWS you will have to get some basic setup completed prior to doing this section, see [AWS Deployment][aws_deployment] section which really will help you get the roles, users, deployments and stage setup prior to using the lambda.
+* Here is an [AWS Deployment][aws_deployment] help document that you will have to complete in order to get some basic setup done prior to doing this section.
-* To help out, i have created a cloud formation template - [simple science cloud formation template][cloudformationmodified]; based on the good work  [Cloud Formation template starter][cloudformation] that will do all this work for you.
+* In order to streamline for those of you that would like to just get this up and running i created a cloud formation template - [simple science cloud formation template][cloudformationmodified]; based on the good work found at [Cloud Formation template starter][cloudformation].

 # MICROSOFT specific information
 * Follow the [Microsoft][ms1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.